File::Find - phpMan

 name and the directory it lives in as arguments.
 Otherwise, if true

-and warnings are on, warning "symbolic_link_name is a dangling
+and warnings are on, a warning of the form "symbolic_link_name is a

 "no_chdir"